ldc-developers/ldc/packaging/README.txt

   auto-detect your latest Visual C++ installation in that case.
-* Set up the etc\ldc2.conf config file and specify the directories containing the MS libs (appending them to the 'lib-dirs' array; check out the LIB environment variable in a VS tools command prompt).
+* Set up the etc\ldc2.conf config file and specify the directories containing the MS libs (appending them to the 'lib-dirs' array; check out the LIB environment variable in a VS tools command prompt) as well as the C runtime flavor (e.g., appending '-mscrtlib=libcmt' to the 'switches' array).
   In case you prefer the MS linker over LLD, add the switch '-linker=<path\to\link.exe>'.